 When applying for a SASLI FLAS, please keep the following in mind:

-- When prompted, select the “SASLI, Summer 2023, Supplemental” option.
+- When prompted, select the “South Asia Summer Language Institute (SASLI), Summer 2025” option.

 - For “Center Applying To,” please choose the South Asia Summer Language Institute (SASLI) option.